 Additionally, in the normal course of business, Orkin is a defendant in a number of lawsuits or arbitrations, which allege that plaintiffs have been damaged as a result of the rendering of services by Orkin.
 Orkin is actively contesting these actions.
 Some lawsuits have been filed (John Maciel v.
 Orkin, Inc., et al.; Ronald and Ileana Krzyzanowsky et al. v.
 Orkin Exterminating Company, Inc. and Rollins, Inc.; Adam Stauber v.
 Rollins, Inc. et al.; and Roy Sheppard et al. v.
 Orkin Exterminating Company, Inc. and Rollins, Inc.) in which the plaintiffs are seeking certification of a class.
 The cases originate in California and Arkansas, respectively.
 The Maciel lawsuit, a wage and hour related matter, was filed in the Superior Court of Los Angeles County, California and has not been scheduled for a class certification hearing.
 The Krzyzanowsky lawsuit, a termite service related matter, was filed in the United States District Court for the Northern District of California and has not been scheduled for a class certification hearing.
-The Stauber lawsuit, a Fair Debt Collection Practices Act related matter, was filed in the United States District Court for the Central District of California and a date has not been scheduled for a hearing on class certification.
+The Stauber lawsuit, a Fair Debt Collection Practices Act related matter, filed in the United States District Court for the Central District of California has been resolved on an individual basis with the Plaintiff dismissing his case including his class action allegations.
 The Sheppard lawsuit, a termite related matter, was filed in the United States District Court for the Eastern District of Arkansas and a date has not been scheduled for a hearing on class certification.
 The Company believes these matters to be without merit and intends to vigorously contest certification and defend itself through trial or arbitration, if necessary.
-The Company does not believe that any pending claim, proceeding or litigation, either alone or in the aggregate, will have a material adverse effect on the Company's financial position; however, it is possible that an unfavorable outcome of some or all of the matters, however unlikely, could result in a charge that might be material to the results of an individual quarter.
+The Company does not believe that any pending claim, proceeding or litigation, either alone or in the aggregate, will have a material adverse effect on the Company's financial position; however, it is possible that an unfavorable outcome of some or all of the matters, however unlikely, could result in a charge that might be material to the results of an indi